sarasharif/xylophone/README.md

 ```

-A code snippet from the Flux loop Key Actions
+A code snippet from the Flux loop Key Actions:
 ```javascript
 addKey: function(note) {